‘Sena broke 30-year friendship, murdered democracy’: BJP strikes back

 “This was the moral and electoral victory of the BJP alliance when the BJP and Shiv Sena won the majority.
 On whose direction did Shiv Sena become agitated after the election results?”
 Prasad asked at a press conference.

-He also put the Sena in his line of fire for breaking a 30-year alliance with the BJP.
+He also put the Sena in his line of fire for breaking the alliance with the BJP.

 “It is being said that democracy has been murdered.
 When the Shiv Sena, inspired by selfishness, breaks its 30-year friendship and holds on to its adversaries, is it not murder of democracy?”